HukovychB/TA-Project-2024/README.md

 ```
 pip install -r requirements.txt
 ```
 This command will install all the packages listed in the `requirements.txt` file.
+Consider creating venv before installing the dependencies.

 3. **Run the Streamlit app**:
 ```